rhryansu/rhryansu/README.md

 - 👋 Hi, I’m @rhryansu
-- 👀 I’m interested in Cloud Computing
+- 👀 I’m interested in cross-platform applications
-- 🌱 I’m currently learning React.js and AWS
 - 💞️ I’m looking to collaborate on Full Stack Development
 - 📫 How to reach me rh.ryan.su@gmail.com